priyanshutangar/go-pipeline-sample/README.md

 ## Trigger

 Let's check the trigger working or not.
-It should work.
-HAHAHAHA.